AI & Agents

 How do I clean up test workspaces automatically?

-To clean up test workspaces automatically, configure a GitHub Actions workflow that triggers when a pull request is closed or merged.
-This workflow should send a DELETE request to the Fastio API, targeting the workspace ID generated during testing.
+Trigger a GitHub Actions workflow when a pull request is closed or merged, then send DELETE https://api.fast.io/current/workspace/{workspace_id}/delete/ for the workspace ID you stored during provisioning.

 What happens if a workspace cleanup job fails?